The Vice-Chancellor of the University of Ilorin, Prof. AbdulGaniyu Ambali, has spoken put on the need to develop Africa.

 The don said that developing Africa was a shared responsibility between its leaders and the people.

 Ambali said that bad leadership had however made it difficult for the continent to breakeven.

-He said that in many African countries, the needy and neglected people were subjected to harsh living conditions, adding that such needed to change.
+He said that in many African countries, the needy and neglected people were lead to harsh living conditions, adding that such needed to change.

 The VC said that Africa could only develop when the countries agreed to unanimously work together.

-Earlier, the Director of CIE, Prof. Mohammed Ibrahim, disclosed that the students had improved greatly compared to the previous year.
+Earlier, the Director of CIE, Prof. Mohammed Ibrahim, said that the students had improved greatly compared to the previous year.

 He added that the centre produced the best accounting student in 2016 and others were also engaging in innovative projects.

-President of the Unilorin International Students Association (UISA), Mr Kaba Musa, thanked the University for giving the association a platform for cultural integration.
+President of the Unilorin International Students Association, Mr Kaba Musa, thanked the University for giving the association a platform for cultural integration.